mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

     [ - <backend_config> ]

-# CEEMS API server config.
+# CEEMS API server configuration.
-# This config is essential to enable access control on the TSDB.
+# This configuration is essential to enable access control on the TSDB.
 By excluding
-# this config, no access control is imposed on the TSDB and a basic load balancing
+# this configuration, no access control is imposed on the TSDB, and a basic load balancing
 # based on the chosen strategy will be made.
 #
 # Essentially, basic access control is implemented by checking the ownership of the
 # queried unit.
-Users that belong to the same project can query the units belong
+Users that belong to the same project can query the units belonging
 # to that project.
 #
 # For example, if there is a unit U that belongs to User A and
-# Project P. Any user that belongs to same project P can query for the metrics of unit U
+# Project P, any user that belongs to the same project P can query for the metrics of unit U,
 # but not users from other projects.
 #
 ceems_api_server:
-  # The DB contains the information of user and projet units and LB will verify
+  # The database contains the information of user and project units, and the LB will verify
-  # if user/project is the owner of the uuid under request to decide whether to
+  # if the user/project is the owner of the UUID under request to decide whether to
-  # proxy request to backend or not.
+  # proxy the request to the backend or not.
   #
-  # To identify the current user, X-Grafana-User header will be used that Grafana
+  # To identify the current user, the X-Grafana-User header will be used that Grafana
   # is capable of sending to the datasource.
-Grafana essenatially adds this header
+Grafana essentially adds this header
-  # on the backend server and hence it is not possible for the users to spoof this
+  # on the backend server, and hence it is not possible for the users to spoof this
   # header from the browser.
   # In order to enable this feature, it is essential to set `send_user_header = true`
-  # in Grafana config file.
+  # in the Grafana configuration file.
   #
-  # If both CEEMS API and CEEMS LB is running on the same host, it is preferable to
+  # If both the CEEMS API and CEEMS LB are running on the same host, it is preferable to
-  # use the DB directly using `data.path` as DB query is way faster than a API request
+  # use the database directly using `data.path` as a database query is way faster than an API request.
   # If both apps are deployed on the same host, ensure that the user running `ceems_lb`
   # has permissions to open CEEMS API data files
   #
   data:
     [ <data_config> ]

-  # In the case where CEEMS API and ceems LB are deployed on different hosts, we can
+  # In the case where the CEEMS API and CEEMS LB are deployed on different hosts, we can
-  # still perform access control using CEEMS API server by making a API request to
+  # still perform access control using the CEEMS API server by making an API request to
   # check the ownership of the queried unit.
 This method should be only preferred when
-  # DB cannot be access directly as API request has additional latency than querying DB
+  # the database cannot be accessed directly as an API request has additional latency than querying the database
   # directly.
   #
-  # If both `data.path` and `web.url` are provided, DB will be preferred as it has lower
+  # If both `data.path` and `web.url` are provided, the database will be preferred as it has lower
   # latencies.
   #
   web: